blackbirdcoder/game-candy-clicker-mint/README.md

 ## Game installation instructions

+_All commands are executed in the terminal_

-1. Make sure that you have Python version 3.10 (recommended) or higher installed on your computer.
+1. Make sure that you have Python version 3.10 (recommended) or higher [installed](https://realpython.com/installing-python/) on your computer.
 2. Create a folder `{your_folder}`, come to this folder
 3. Clone the repository to your computer: `git clone {url_repository} `.
 4. Go to repository folder `cd {folder_repository}`